JellyBitz/sro-discord-rpc/README.md

 3. Then go to _Rich Presence > Art Assets_ and upload all the images from folder `sro-discord-rpc/Resources/assets`
 4. Open your Visual Studio 20XX and set your **CLIENT ID** into `AppManager.cpp`
 5. Build/compile it on RELEASE mode, copy the DLL's (`sro-discord-rpc.dll` and `discord_game_sdk.dll`) to your silkroad folder
-6. Inject the DLL (you could use STUD_PE or similars) and done!
+6. Inject `sro-discord-rpc.dll` into your client and it's done!

 ---
 > ### Do you like this project ?